Specifix5/mikushare/README.md

 Take a look at `.env.example` in the root folder of the project.
 Those are all the available environment variables you can use

-This project can run as is or you can (and should) let nginx serve the files for you.
+This project can run as is or you can (and should) let nginx (or any other proxy servers) serve the files for you.

 ## Before you run the project